rastislp/pands-project/README.md

 <p align="center">
 <img src= https://github.com/rastislp/pands-project/blob/master/scatter_plot.png > <br></p>

+## Summary

+While unveiling a data structure by studying a rows and columns of Iris data set I have a noticed obvious patterns "range" of data.
+However data structure or histogram would not project clear picture of what flower may looks like.
+From other hand violin plot and
+seaborn scatter plot brings projecton of data structure to more understandable format for human kind.

 ## Reference:

 En.wikipedia.org.
 2020.
 Petal. [online] Available at: <https://en.wikipedia.org/wiki/Petal> [Accessed 15 March 2020].<br>